Surgical Technology Research Guide

 C.O.D.'s Health Databases and don't forget to check for medical articles in COD's General Databases too!

 Access the Micromedex Health Care Series database for extensive drug and pharmacology information.
-You must obtain a username and password to use this resource from your home computer.
-Contact your instructor or call the Reference Desk at (630) 942-3364.

 Books, Audiovisuals & Materials

 Use the catalogs below to locate print and audio-visual